-3.1.5 Tutoring
+4.1.5 Tutoring

 A professor may not receive compensation for tutoring students enrolled in his or her classes.
-Tutoring is available through the Teaching/Learning Computing Centers (TLCC).
+Tutoring is available through the Teaching/Learning Computing Centers (TLCC) and some academic departments.

-3.1.6 Speakers or Guests
+4.1.6 Speakers or Guests

 Prior approval from the appropriate campus academic dean must be obtained before the professor may extend an invitation to a non-faculty member to serve as a guest speaker for a class.